 Polycystic Ovarian Syndrome (PCOS) – common in young women as well as the older generation, hair thinning occurs because of hormonal imbalances including heightened levels of androgens or testosterone and Dihydrotestosterone (DHT).
 High levels of these hormones in women, particularly DHT, causes hair loss.

-Lifestyle, stress or general health reasons – it’s well known that stress can cause hair loss, and it may not be visible until some weeks after a stressful event or trauma.
+Lifestyle, stress or general health reasons – stress can cause hair loss.
+This may not be visible until some weeks after a stressful event or trauma.
 Trichotillomania is a psychological condition whereby the sufferer compulsively pulls their hair out leading to poor regrowth.
-We’ve blogged about diet before; a diet low in essential nutrients will most likely decrease hair, skin and nail health, potentially leading to brittle or thin locks.
+Diets low in essential nutrients will also decrease hair, skin and nail health, potentially leading to brittle or thin locks.

 In many cases, the rate of hair loss compared to general hair growth on a woman’s scalp will vary.
-Since in many cases hair growth does not cease (as would be the case with female pattern baldness), the tellogen effluvium may be slow and only subtle or perhaps barely noticeable.
-With men, thinning hair does usually indicate a progression to baldness however for many women, low-level hair thinning may continue to occur without baldness.
+Telogen effluvium may be slow and only subtle or perhaps barely noticeable.
+With men, thinning hair does usually indicate a progression to baldness.
+But for women, low-level hair thinning may continue to occur without baldness.
 Some of the solutions below may help you to slow the rate of hair loss and also improve the condition of existing hair.

 Seek medical help